UmakantKulkarni/scripts/README.md

 ## Deploy 5G core on K8s
 ### Please wait for previous command to finish before you execute next command.
-- On cloudlab, using sfc_profile and rs630 node, create cluster with 5 nodes
+- On cloudlab, using sfc_profile and rs630 node, PCS 22 Ubuntu image and create cluster with 5 nodes

 - ssh on node0
     - cd /opt/